AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/release-notes/index.md

 ## Aug 7, 2023

-### AEP Roku SDK 1.0.0
+### Roku SDK 1.0.0

-This is the first stable release of the AEP Roku SDK, which exposes APIs to help developers to integrate the Adobe Experience Platform solutions with the Roku channel.
+This is the first stable release of the Roku SDK, which exposes APIs to help developers to integrate the Adobe Experience Platform solutions with the Roku channel.

 Features: